seqcode/cegr-galaxy/README.md

 d.
 Get the name of the directory that contains the raw sequenced files for the old run.
 The file that associates the directory name with the run is ~/doc/run_id_map.txt.
-FOr example, if you are processing run 156, the directory that contains that run is 150423_NS500168_0070_AH7J2MBGXX.
+For example, if you are processing run 156, the directory that contains that run is 150423_NS500168_0070_AH7J2MBGXX.

 e. cdoldraw